Late period? Common causes of Amenorrhea

 Has it been months since your last period?
-In medicine, if your period has been missing for 3 months or more, it is called amenorrhea.
+In medicine, if your period is late and has been missing for 3 months or more, it is called amenorrhea.
 There are several reasons for a missing cycle, and if you fit this description, it may be time to figure out what’s going on beneath the surface.

 The American College of Obstetricians and Gynecologists have identified a woman’s menstrual cycle as a vital sign – as important as blood pressure or heart rate.
 The period is used to assess overall health status and when there are abnormal patterns in a cycle it can help identify potential health concerns.